China's Xi renews pledges to open economy, cut tariffs this year

 The speech at the Boao Forum for Asia in the southern province of Hainan had been widely anticipated as one of Xi’s first major addresses in a year in which the ruling Communist Party marks the 40th anniversary of its landmark economic reforms and opening up under former leader Deng Xiaoping.

-Xi said China would raise the foreign ownership limit in the automobile sector “as soon as possible” and push previously announced measures to open the financial sector.
+Xi said China would raise the foreign ownership limit in the automobile, shipbuilding and aircraft sectors “as soon as possible”, and push previously announced measures to open the financial sector.

 “This year, we will considerably reduce auto import tariffs, and at the same time reduce import tariffs on some other products,” Xi said.

 He also said “Cold War mentality” and isolationism would “hit brick walls”.
+His speech did not specifically mention the United States or its trade policies.

 Chinese officials have been promising since at least 2013 to ease restrictions on foreign joint ventures in the auto industry, which would allow foreign companies to take a majority stake.